sgorgun/breadth-first-search-task-python/README.md

 The coding exercises cover the following practical problems:
 * Calculating the number of connectivity components in a given undirected graph
-* Checking whether a given directed graph has any cycles
+* Checking whether a given undirected graph has any cycles
 * Finding all the distances from a given graph vertex to the other vertices

 ## Coding exercises